Jonybang/Geesome-CMF/readme.md

 ## TODO:

-- Multilanguage routes with [mcamara/laravel-localization](https://github.com/mcamara/laravel-localization) package;
 - Move to laravel package(for example [Riari/laravel-forum](https://github.com/Riari/laravel-forum));
-- More customizable sub fields.
+- More customizable sub fields on admin panel(custom directives in a-edit grid);
+- Rename some entities;
+- Reusable components;
+- Bind translations pages(same as Babel on MODX).